LT-IntroToAI-SY2526/assignment-0-jomartinez26/README.md

+# Assignment Requirement

+This is definitely my first time using GitHub!

+I don't know how much we're supposed to write, but the assignment said to change this file, so that's what I'm doing.

 # Assignment 0: GitHub Setup for Introduction to AI

 This assignment gets you set up with the tools we'll use all year for submitting projects and collaborating.
 By the end, you'll have your own GitHub account and know the basic workflow for our class.